Sangean HDT-1

 The HDT-1 uses a comprehensive (some would say heavy-handed) strategy to combat noise.

 To begin with, as the signal weakens the tuner automatically blends the stereo channels.
-Blending begins at 44 dBf, when S/N is 58 dB.
+Blending begins at 44 dBf, where S/N is 58 dB.
 At 42 dBf separation is 20 dB, and by 39 dBf it is just 10 dB.
-Too little channel separation remains at 50-dB quieting for a stereo sensitivity figure to be meaningful.
-But since the noise rises approximately linearly in this region, an estimate would be 8 dB weaker than where 58-dB quieting occurs, or 36 dBf.
+Too little channel separation remains when the quieting reaches 50 dB for a stereo sensitivity figure to be meaningful.
+But since S/N varies linearly in this region, a good estimate is 8 dB below where 58 dB quieting occurs, or 36 dBf.

 In addition to the blend, the HDT-1 begins to roll off the highs below 29 dBf with a single-pole noise filter.
 The filter corner gradually decreases as the signal level drops, leveling out at 2.9 kHz at 17.6 dBf.
 The image above shows the audio output for 15 preemphasized tones from 1 to 15 kHz.
 The traces are for high and low RF signal levels.
 Because the high-end rolloff occurs for mono as well as stereo signals, it may reduce intelligibility when DXing.